 The way to develop a spirit of self reliance is to take steps to raise some of your own food.
 Turn your yard into a garden.
 That takes you down a path toward greater independence and the ability to live on less.

 We could also take a cue from the Amish and build our homes to take better advantage of natural light.
-Christopher’s most recent book, The Self Sufficient Home, goes further into planning and modifications that reduce the need for the use of so much energy.
+Christopher’s book, The Self-Sufficient Home, goes further into planning and modifications that reduce the need for the use of so much energy.

 A Way to Learn and Grow

 He learned about the traditions of Native Americans, too.
 They incorporated plants in many aspects of their everyday lives.
 He suggests we look to the past to find solutions to survive in the future.